Finding and using the best bass guitars under $300, guitarists can get more of their playing experience, practice, and performance.

 - Strings tend to rattle against the fret slightly

-If you’re looking for a combo bass guitar that you can also conveniently place on an overhead compartment when traveling with your guitar, then you might want to take a look at the Kala Wanderer U-Bass acoustic electric guitar.
+If you’re looking for a combo bass guitar that you can also conveniently place on an overhead compartment when traveling with your guitar, then you might want to take a look at the Kala Wanderer U-Bass acoustic-electric guitar.

-I also liked that the Wanderer is featuring an all-mahogany body construction for that full and rich low tone, which all over the world has become iconic because it sound like an upright double bass guitar.
+I also liked that the Wanderer is featuring an all-mahogany body construction for that full and rich low tone, which all over the world has become iconic because it sounds like an upright double bass guitar.

 - Includes a padded gig bag to protect the instrument

 - Built-in tuner is sometimes inaccurate

 Offering both playability and affordability, the Ibanez GSR205BWNF is one of the top selling electric bass guitars on the market.
 It is for you if you’re looking for a punchy tone that does not miss on the playability.

 For beginners that want to explore their musicality and practice with more comfort, they love that this affordable and comfortable to play guitar because it is an inexpensive guitar that beats other products in the same price range.

 It is one of the members of the Sound Gear Series, which fits the bill but offers a superb music experience.
 Another thing I liked about the Ibanez GSR205BWNF is its playing speed and comfort offered.

 I would also like to mention that the Phat II bass boost is providing more strength to the sound that the bass guitar is producing.
 Definitely, this GSR205B Bass will keep the audience and the band grooving for periods of hours.

 - Offers an impressive sustain for its B10 bridge